ProjectEuphoria/Euphoria/README.md

   - Calm or momentum → return to BASE.
 - **Hysteresis/decay** handled by light store & instruction phrasing (prevents ping-ponging tone).

+### 🎧 Speech-aligned responses
+- The chat surface streams each reply **in lockstep with voice playback**.
+- Amazon Polly speech marks (`word` timestamps) are fetched alongside the audio buffer.
+- The UI reveals the original reply chunk-by-chunk (no sanitised text is shown to the user) with an ~80 ms lead so the transcript feels natural.
+- If speech marks are missing or audio fails, the bubble gracefully falls back to the full reply text.

 ### 🛠️ MCP & tools
 - `mcp/servers/*.server.ts` expose domain utilities over MCP (web search, trends, wiki, journal, quotes, unsplash, spotify).
 - `mcp/toolsets/*` bundle tools for easy persona attachment.